Back to news

 openclaw install @clawhub/research-agent

 A note on accuracy here.
 The command above matches how the original write-up described ClawHub, but it does not match how the real registry works.
-According to the openclaw/clawhub repository, skills are not npm packages, each one is a folder built around a SKILL.md file plus supporting bits, and the install command is clawhub install <skill-slug> (for example, clawhub install @openclaw/demo).
+According to the openclaw/clawhub repository (opens in a new tab), skills are not npm packages, each one is a folder built around a SKILL.md file plus supporting bits, and the install command is clawhub install <skill-slug> (for example, clawhub install @openclaw/demo).
 Worth knowing before you copy and paste.

 In the npm-style model the original article describes, each skill package was said to include: